Losant/losant-rest-js/docs/instanceNotificationRules.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.Instance, all.User, instanceNotificationRules.*, or instanceNotificationRules.post.
+The token must include at least one of the following scopes: all.Instance, all.Instance.bounded, all.User, all.User.bounded, instanceNotificationRules.*, or instanceNotificationRules.post.

 #### Available Parameters